General Questions

 These nozzles work by forcing liquid through a small opening and then spreading it out using a special surface.
 This creates a flat, fan-shaped spray.

-They can be made from materials like stainless steel, brass, plastic, or ceramic, depending on the job they need to do.
+They can be made from materials like stainless steel, brass, or plastic, depending on the job they need to do.

 In food processing, these nozzles help clean equipment and apply coatings or flavors evenly on food products.